 Hazardous substance remedial actions.
 The procedural requirements of chapter RCW 90.58 shall not apply to a project for which a consent decree, order or agreed order has been issued pursuant to RCW 70.105D or to Ecology when it conducts a remedial action under RCW 70.105D.
 Ecology shall, in consultation with the city, assure that such projects comply with the substantive requirements of RCW 90.58, WAC 173-26 and this SMP.

 The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with disabilities act of 1990 (42 U.S.C.
 Sec.
 12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities.

+A permit under this section is not required in order to dispose of dredged materials at a disposal site approved through the cooperative planning process referenced in RCW 79.105.500, provided the dredged material disposal proponent obtains a valid site use authorization from the dredged material management program office within the department of natural resources.
+[RCW 90.58.140].

+WSDOT facility maintenance and safety improvements.
+Pursuant to RCW 90.58.356, Washington State Department of Transportation projects and activities meeting the conditions of RCW 90.58.356 are not required to obtain a Substantial Development Permit, Conditional Use Permit, Variance, letter of exemption, or other local review.

+Project consistent with an environmental excellence agreement pursuant to RCW 90.58.045.

+Projects authorized through the Energy Facility Site Evaluation Council process, pursuant to chapter 80.58 RCW.

+Projects designed to improve fish or wildlife habitat or fish passage consistent with RCW 90.58.147.

 Statement of Shoreline Exemption